ucbrise/clipper/examples/basic_query/README.md

 18-05-21:12:20:02 INFO     [docker_container_manager.py:247] Found 0 replicas for sum-model:1.
 Adding 1
 ```

-It is mostly because of cloudpickle dependency version issue.
+It is because of cloudpickle dependency version issue.
 You may see this error logs from model container docker log.
 ```
 $ docker logs 439ba722d79a # model container logs.
 For this example, it will be simple-example model container Starting Python Closure container